EyeSeeTea/d2-docker/README.md

 $ docker image prune
 ```

-**WARNING:: Dangerous operation**: Delete all stopped containers, networks, volumes, images and cache.
-Note, that any `dhis2-data` image not pushed to the repository, will be also deleted (as it's not kept as an active container):
+**WARNING: Dangerous operation** Delete all stopped containers, networks, volumes, images and cache.
+Note, that any `dhis2-data` image still not pushed to the repository, will be also deleted whether the instance is running or nor (as it's not kept as an active container):

 ```
 $ docker system prune -a --volumes